Frequently Asked Questions - Heat Press Machines

 What is the difference between a domestic iron and a commercial heat press?

 The three main requirements to successfully apply a transfer are accurate temperature, time and pressure.
 A heat press can be calibrated to these requirements and maximise your efficiency, whereas you will not be able to perform anything accurately with a domestic iron.

 Therefore, although an iron could technically be used, we would strongly recommend using a heat press to ensure that the heat transfer is properly bonded to the intended fabric.

 Which is the right heat press for me?

 We offer an excellent range of heat presses that cater for all levels:

-- Stahls’ Clam Basic Heat Presses: These are entry-level heat presses which are competitively priced and built in China to the high standard that customers demand from Stahls’ products.
+- Stahls’ Clam Basic Heat Presses: These are entry-level clam heat presses which are competitively priced and built in China but to the high standard that customers demand from Stahls’ products.

 Regardless of the heat press you choose, you should always ensure that the company that supplies it offers a comprehensive warranty and can supply any parts that you may require in the future.
 We can repair and maintain all of the heat presses we supply to give you the support that you require.

 How much power do I need for a heat press?
 Can I just plug it into a standard electrical socket?